 and became obedient to the point of death, even death on a cross.

 Because the thing is, suffering is such a big part of our lives, isn’t it?
-We may keep running from it, denying it, avoiding it or even fighting it, it’s always there, right?
+Suffering is such a big part of our lives.
+We may keep running from it, avoiding it or even fighting it, it’s always there, right?
 There is of course the suffering of the world of which we are more aware than ever, and the big trials of life, the losses, the diseases, the tragedies that keep happening around us and sometimes to us, and then there is also, hidden under the surface, the everyday relentless weight of weariness, disappointments, shame, rejection, guilt, fear, anxiety, you name it.
 Suffering is such a big part of our lives, even as we keep trying pushing it away.

-There is this prayer Jesus prays on that evening about this “cup” that he would rather pass and not drink from.
-It has often be identified as the cup of God’s wrath in the Old Testament, and we know that many believe Jesus died “to be punished” for our sins, but the theologian Henri Nouwen identifies this cup as the cup of sorrows, and he says we all have a cup of sorrows and possibly the world itself is a cup of sorrows.
-Those sorrows that are a consequence of our sin, not a punishment for individual transgression, but a consequence of our separation from God.
-We know pain, anxiety, death because we are separated from God.
-But Jesus takes the cup and, as he did turning the water into wine, his first miracle, he does on the cross his ultimate miracle, he brings God back into our sufferings, he turns the worst torture of the cross into divine majesty, the most perfect expression of his patience, compassion, self giving, the unleashing of his forgiveness and the great manifestation of his love.
+There is this prayer Jesus says on that evening about this “cup” that he would rather pass and not drink from.
+It has often been identified as the cup of God’s wrath in the Old Testament, and many believe Jesus died “to pay the price” for our sins, as if he had to absorb all of God’s anger.
+But the theologian Henri Nouwen identifies this cup as the cup of sorrows, and he says we all have a cup of sorrows and possibly the world itself is a cup of sorrows.
+Those sorrows that are a consequence of our sin, not a punishment for individual transgression, but they exist because we don’t know God.
+We experience pain, anxiety, death because we are separated from God.
+But Jesus takes the cup and, as he did turning the water into wine, his first miracle, he does on the cross his last miracle.
+Jesus takes the sorrows of sin and suffers them all.
+Inhabiting the worst of pain with divine majesty, the cross becomes the most perfect expression of God’s patience, compassion, self giving, the unleashing of his forgiveness and the great manifestation of his love.